”You look tired.” Said my client Sue straightfaced as they come.

 Then the inevitable happened.
 A holiday.

-Pete needed the trip away to decompress and recalibrate, but upon returning things were unsettled.
-The foundations of routine that we had carefully developed had been shaken.
-Life happened and Pete fell ill.
+Pete needed the trip away to decompress and recalibrate.
+But, upon returning things were unsettled.
+The foundations of routine that we had carefully developed were shaken.

 When we thought that Pete had recovered to where we could get back on track work blew up.
 A few big contracts suddenly rolled in that needed his attention and he’d begun to veer off the road again.